sypsyp97/Genetic_NAS/README.md

 # Genetic_NAS

 This repository hosts the source code for Yipeng Sun's Master's Thesis project on Genetic Neural Architecture Search (NAS).
-The project investigates the use of genetic algorithms in creating adaptable models for Edge TPU.
+The project investigates the use of genetic algorithms to search adaptable models for Edge TPU.

 ## Overview

-The project's objective is to explore the potential of genetic algorithms for creating models for image classification tasks that are adaptable for the Edge TPU.
+The project's objective is to explore the potential of genetic algorithms for searching models for image classification tasks that are adaptable for the Edge TPU.
 These models aim to leverage the capabilities of the Edge TPU to enhance inference speed while maintaining a high level of accuracy.

 ## Environment